naseehaot/Frozen_food_sales_analysis/README.md

 This project provided hands-on experience with **database creation, DDL and DML operations, primary and foreign keys, table relationships, data manipulation, aggregations, JOINs, subqueries, and CTEs**.

 It also helped me understand how SQL can be used to transform transactional data into meaningful business insights related to **sales performance, product profitability, customer behavior, operating expenses, and overall business profitability**.
+## 📚 Key Learnings

+Through this project, I learned:

+- How to design and create a relational database using SQL.
+- How to use primary keys and foreign keys to establish table relationships.
+- How to perform data manipulation using SQL queries.
+- How to use `JOINs` to combine data from multiple tables.
+- How to use aggregate functions such as `SUM`, `COUNT`, and `AVG` for analysis.
+- How to use `GROUP BY`, `ORDER BY`, and filtering techniques to analyze business data.
+- How to calculate revenue, production cost, gross profit, profit margin, and net profit using SQL.
+- How to use subqueries and CTEs to structure complex analysis.
+- How to translate business questions into SQL queries and meaningful insights.
+- How SQL can support data-driven business decision-making.
 ## 👩‍💻 Author

 **Naseeha Farzana**